msmadeira/INF5021/slides/presentation-notes.md

 experience injection for behaviour transfer um agente treinado teacher, um agente aluno. experiencia é enviada na forma de trajetorias de state-action-reward pairs. injetando trajetorias no replay buffer de um novo agente.

+# Environment Interaction of Bipedal Robot using Model-free COntrol Framework Hybrid Off-policy and On-policy Reinforcemente Learning ALgorithm notes

+Combination of DDPG and PPO,
+DDPG tem problema de usar dados antigos, que podem ser diferentes da nova policy para a funçãp reward uso de PPO para estabilidade

+They use off-policy learning to learn from past experience and on-policy learning to improve the robot's current performance.
+The algorithm is based on a combination of a deep deterministic policy gradient algorithm and a PPO.

+to learn from past experience and improve the policy in the long-term

+PPO works by updating the policy parameters in small steps at each iteration, where the step size is controlled by a hyperparameter called the clipping parameter.
+The key idea behind PPO is to impose a constraint on the update step to ensure that the new policy is not too different from the previous policy.
+This constraint helps to prevent the policy from changing too rapidly, which can lead to instability and poor performance.
+Overall, PPO is a powerful algorithm for reinforcement learning that balances the exploration-exploitation tradeoff by dynamically adjusting the step size of the policy update.